UK house price growth picks up unexpectedly in Feb - Nationwide

+House prices rose 6.9% in annual terms in February from 6.4% in January, Nationwide said, above all forecasts in a Reuters poll of economists that had pointed to a slowdown to 5.6%.

-In February alone, prices rose 0.7%, more than reversing a 0.2% decline in January.
-A Reuters poll of economists had pointed to a 0.3% drop in February.
+In February alone, prices rose 0.7%, more than reversing a 0.2% decline in January and bucking expectations for a 0.3% drop.

+Nationwide said the outlook for the housing market was particularly uncertain right now, with the potential for it to be boosted further by Sunak when he presents his annual budget on Wednesday.

+But the market could slow because of a weakening labour market, the lender said.

 (Reporting by Andy Bruce; editing by Michael Holden)